 The OHA shall hear appeals of Commission actions or decisions taken or made pursuant to Commission rules or regulations, in accordance with rules and procedures adopted by the Office, which rules and procedures shall be subject to Tribal Council review and approval.
 OHA appeals shall be heard by a panel of three (3) Hearings Officers.
 In addition to the Chair of the OHA, the hearings panel shall be comprised of two (2) Tribal administrative appeals officers selected at random from the roster of eligible Tribal administrative appeals officers maintained by the Tribal government pursuant to the Administrative Procedures Ordinance, § 2.700 et seq.
 The Chief Executive Officer (CEO) of the Triba shall provide the Chair of the OHA names to serve as Hearings Officers, upon request.
 Tribal administrative appeals officers selected to serve on a hearings panel under this section shall be compensated at the rate for their position within Tribal government, for time spent on an appeal.
-In the event of a conflict of any Hearings Officer, an alternate Hearings Officer will be selected from the roster of eligible Tribal administrative appeals officers.
+In the event of a conflict of any Hearings Officer, an alternate Hearings Officer will be selected from the roster of eligible Tribal administrative appeals officer appeals officer, appeals officer, an alternate Hearings Officer will be selected from the roster of eligible Tribal administrative appeals officers.